foxor/JCard/README.md

          *  condition: a boolean expression which is evaluated
       *  Optional:
          *  then: an expression to evaluate if condition is true
-         *  else: an expression to evaluate if condition is false
+         *  otherwise: an expression to evaluate if condition is false
    *  Server: Evaluate the condition, then evaluate the callbacks based on the condition value
    *  Client: Not used
 *  MoveTo:
    *  Params:
       *  Required:
-         *  card: the card to move
          *  zone: the zone to move the card to
+      *  Optional:
+         *  card: the card to move.
+Otherwise use the context
    *  Server: Move the card, then check for any triggers and propogate.
 Send to client
    *  Client: Move the card
 *  On:
    *  Params:
       *  Required:
-         *  target: an expression that returns the object on which to place the event listener
          *  event: a string describing the event to listen to
          *  callback: an expression that is evaluated when the event occurs
+      *  Optional:
+         *  target: an expression that returns the object on which to place the event listener.
+If not supplied, use context
       *  Server: Register the event listener
       *  Client: Not used
 *  Ply: